By José Alberto Hermosillo

 The novel Italian director Filippo Meneghetti talked to us at a virtual premiere hosted by Julianne Moore in Los Angeles.
 He denoted that this, his first film, made in France, had a long maturation process.

 “Two of Us” is the story of two human beings who want to spend the rest of their lives together.
-The Italian director pointed out that the facts of 5their real life is told in the most surprisingly and painfully way in his movie.
+The Italian director pointed out that the facts of their natural life are told most surprisingly and painfully in his movie.

 |Filippo Meneghetti, director of Two of Us, Rome.
 Photo: José A Hermosillo.
 Festival in LA ©2021|

 Years ago, he witnessed a similar situation with two significant persons.
 They taught him his love for cinema.
 Therefore, he felt compelled to tell their story as an act of gratitude.